2lindell/advent/docs/source.txt

 			try going up;
 		-- huge:
 			say [L26]"You clamber up the plant and scurry through the hole at the top.";
-			move player to In_Narrow_Corridor as going.
+			move player to In_Narrow_Corridor as going;
+			rule succeeds.
 Instead of taking the plant when the height of the plant is tiny, say [M115]"The plant has exceptionally deep roots and cannot be pulled free."
 Instead of pouring the bottled oil on the plant:
 	now the bottled oil is nowhere;